jojomickymack/ktxtemplate001/readme.md

 only need to change the desktop/src/com/central/DesktopLauncher.kt file so it starts the main application class of whatever project you dropped in there.

+# Quick Start

+Your game goes in the 'core' module inside of 'core/src/com/central'.
+Ktx has a class called 'KtxGame', which is the whole application, and KtxScreen, which is like a scene.
+This example only has one screen, which is called 'Game', which is inside the 'core/src/com/central/screens' folder.
+This is where you can load images, sounds, etc. Libgdx turns off Java garbage collection for your assets - so for all of the types listed on this page with [libgdx documentation on memory management](https://github.com/libgdx/libgdx/wiki/Memory-management), you should call their 'dispose()' method inside of the screen's 'dispose' function.
+There are tools, like AssetManager, which help with this, but you probably don't need to think about that until your game gets a little bigger.

+# Run The App

+Run the desktop launcher - you can either right click on 'desktop/src/com/central/DesktopLauncher.kt' and run it from Android Studio, or use the gradle task (click on the gradle tab on the far right to reveal gradle tasks) and expand the 'desktop::application' groups.
+The 'run' task, which is added by the 'application plugin' in gradle, will also run the desktop launcher.

+# Executable Jar

+Do you want to compile an executable jar to distribute the desktop version of your game?
+I added [John Rengelman's shadowjar plugin](https://github.com/johnrengelman/shadow) to the desktop module, which will create a fatjar (containing all dependencies in one).
+When you run the 'desktop::shadow::shadowJar' task, it will create your fatjar in 'desktop/build/libs'.
+You should be able to double click on the jar file to launch it.

 # Changing The Package Name

 You probably want to change the project package name eventually, which is com.central (really generic)